JUNE IS NATIONAL GUN VIOLENCE AWARENESS MONTH

 Every day, more than 300 people are directly impacted by gun violence in the United States.
 Gun Violence Awareness Month was created to draw attention to this tragic reality and demand life-saving change.

 We Wear Orange in honor of Hadiya Pendleton and all those impacted by gun violence.

 Hadiya Pendleton was 15 years old when she was shot and killed in Chicago in 2013.
 Just one week earlier, Hadiya had performed with her high school majorette squad at President Obama's second inaugural parade.
 In response to her death, Hadiya's friends asked others to wear orange to raise awareness about gun violence.

 Gun violence prevention advocates and organizations nationwide have taken up the color orange as the color of gun violence awareness and the first Friday in June is now considered National Gun Violence Awareness Day.

 - Why do we #WearOrange?
-For the 40,000 people killed with guns every year.
-For the 100 lives stolen each day.
-For the 8 children and teens unintentionally shot each day.
-And for the innumerable lives impacted by these senseless tragedies. #EndGunViolence @bradybuzz
+For the 42,000+ people killed every year.
+For the 117 lives stolen each day.
+For the 23 children and teens shot each day.
+And for the countless lives impacted by these senseless tragedies. #EndGunViolence @bradybuzz

 - Enough is Enough.
 This National Gun Violence Awareness Month, I'm joining @bradybuzz and @team_enough in calling for action to end the country's gun violence epidemic.
 Join me at bradyunited.org/wearorange. #WearOrange